OCT 3D scan

 Most people are not aware how crucial this part of the eye test is because eye health checks can pick up a range of health conditions including diabetes, hypertension, glaucoma, macular degeneration and many more conditions.

-At Selby & Taylor we conduct a thorough examination of the back of your eyes using a special instrument called an Ophthalmoscope.
+At Selby & Taylor we conduct a thorough examination to help maintain good vision.

 Dry Eye Assessments